Recently my church embarked on an endeavor to start getting out beyond our four walls and influencing our community.

 - External Microphones

-Or in our case, our church board was supportive of the new ministry and they designated a budget to get our video ministry started.
+Alternatively, in our case, our church board was supportive of the new ministry, and they designated a budget to get our video ministry started.

 Putting It All Together

 I highly suggest that you do as I say rather than do as I did.
 Experience can be a great teacher but avoiding dumb mistakes is wise.
-I made a dumb mistake.
+I made a foolish mistake.

 I first started using a webcam to stream our live services.
-Wrong tool for the wrong use.
+Wrong tool for incorrect use.
 Webcams are great for up close shots sitting at a desk.
 They stink for long distance shots.
-I really didn't test to see how it looked on Facebook before live streaming to Facebook.
+I didn’t test to see how it looked on Facebook before live streaming on Facebook.
 Big mistake.

 Test out all your equipment, especially donated equipment.
-Somebody's 10 year old video camera just might not be the right tool for the right job.
-We all love how they were willing to donate the equipment, but it just might not accomplish your purpose.
+Somebody’s 10-year-old video camera might not be the right tool for the right job.
+We all love how they were willing to give the stuff, but it just might not accomplish your purpose.